 A Program Directly Embedded in “International Geneva”

 Geneva offers an exceptional stage for learning, as it is a world-renowned hub for multilateral action, bringing together United Nations, international, diplomatic, civil society, academic and local actors.
-The United Nations is comprised of 193 Member States, of which 181 permanent missions of Member States are accredited to United Nations Office at Geneva.
+The United Nations is comprised of 193 Member States, of which 181 permanent missions of Member States are accredited to U.N.
+Office at Geneva.

-The Webster Geneva Campus location just 5km from the UN and other international organizations, with a teaching team that is comprised of academics as well as representatives from the diplomatic scene, will allow students to directly interact with the main actors of the nexus of those involved in migration, climate change research, humanitarian disaster relief and activism to minimize environmental degradation.
+The Webster Geneva Campus location just 5km from the U.N. and other international organizations, with a teaching team that is comprised of academics as well as representatives from the diplomatic scene, will allow students to directly interact with the main actors of the nexus of those involved in migration, climate change research, humanitarian disaster relief and activism to minimize environmental degradation.

 The COVID-19 pandemic had a profound, widespread impact on migrants, refugees and displaced persons.
 Vulnerable mobile groups affected by the negative impacts of change, environmental degradation and disasters are of direct concern during the pandemic, and in the recovery phase.